energy-savings-scheme/rules-dashboard/README.md

-# EES Rules Delivery Platform
+# Energy Security Safeguard - Rule Dashboard

 This is the frontend application for the Energy Security Safeguard "Rules Dashboard".